missing-q/emblem20/README.md

 - Add different "FE Era packages"- one with pure Fates mechanics, pure Path of Radiance mechanics, etc.
 - Stat initialization *before* adding a character's class for the possibility of creating attackable obstacles (alternatively, add an "object" class with no stats?)
 - Change the way attacking without a weapon is handled-instead of checking to see if the unit can use the stones/other weapon type (which is the current system, to accomodate for the homebrew Fists weapon type), make a separate flag for if they can attack without a weapon (which should be set to false by default).
+- Not a priority right now, but eventually style the battle messages to make them more visually appealing

 ## How can I use this now? ##